Is Potassium bromide (KBr) an acid or base or salt?

 ⇒ Strong acid + Strong base = Neutral solution

-That means the interaction of strong base and weak acid forms basic solution, stronger acid with weak base forms acidic solution and stronger acid with stronger base forms neutral solution.
+That means the interaction of strong base and weak acid forms a basic solution, stronger acid with weak base forms an acidic solution, and stronger acid with stronger base forms a neutral solution.

 Using the ionic reaction of potassium bromide formation we can also understand why the aqueous solution of KBr is considered neutral.

 We know KBr is formed when KOH reacts with the HBr.

 ⇒ KOH + HBr → KBr + H₂O

 The ionic reaction of the above reaction can be written as-

 ⇒ K+ + OH– + H+ + Br– → K+ + Br– + H2O